 Note that Flash Player is not required: the videos will be served to your computer, smartphone, or device in a non-Flash format.

-(Bates' Visual Guide to Physical Examination includes a section on OSCE Clinical Skills Videos but this is not included in CSU's subscription.)
+(Bates' Visual Guide to Physical Examination includes a section on OSCE Clinical Skills Videos but this is not included in Charles Sturt's subscription.)

 A group of 5 online programs covering anatomy and physiology through interactive 3D models, animations, images, and quizzes.